Al-Annazah

 Al-Annazah (العنازة; also spelled al-Annazeh) is a village about 20 km to the northeast of Tartus and 5 km from the Mediterranean Sea.
 It is less than a one-hour drive to Latakia and about three hours' drive to Damascus.
 According to the Syria Central Bureau of Statistics, al-Annazah had a population of 3,357 in the 2004 census.
 Its inhabitants are predominantly members of the Alawite community.

 Its hills were covered with olive and oak trees and have many caves.
 Although there are no rivers in Al-Annaze, it has many valleys.
+Its inhabitants are all Alawites.

 Natural parks

 Al-Annazah offers the possibility for activities such as rock climbing, valleys walking, hill jogging, bike riding or exploring the jungle.
 There are caves and jungles in the Ein Ibraheim area, with fresh water, many kinds of birds and wild animals.
 Another place is Alshikh Abbas forest.

 Public services

 Health centre

 The Al-Annaze health centre is situated in the centre of the village.
 It has a team of nurses and doctors who serve Al-Annaze and its neighbour villages.
 One of the major duties of Al-Annaze medical centre is to offer immunisation services to children.
 Also first aid service is another major service that can be offered in Al-Annaze's health centre.
 All the services in Al-Annaze health centre are free.
 Al-Annaze has a health centre as well as private clinics including specialists for breast care and cardiology, otorhinolaryngology, general surgery, and dentistry, and pharmacies.